 The antithesis of any notion of cinema as an uplifting art is seemingly crushed by Rick Alverson’s movies — his filmography essentially open wounds left to fester and disconcert, but which nonetheless sporadically display a showcase for the willful neglect of what makes us human.
-He continues that with his latest film, The Mountain, which is a mesmeric, challenging and altogether singular portrait of America’s broken identity.
+He continues that with his latest film, The Mountain, which is a mesmeric, challenging and altogether singular portrait into America’s broken, festering heart.
 Known for his provocative explorations of outsiders, Alverson tackles his biggest canvas to date with this enigmatic look at early ’50s America, drawing a fascinating contrast between its mythological ideals and harsh realities.
 His vision of 1950s America bears little resemblance to the one that’s come to dominate the pop-culture imagination.
 There are no white-picket fences, no ostentatious displays of economic prosperity, no hallmarks of Space Age newness.

 It all begins with soft-spoken Andy (Tye Sheridan), who lives with his hard-drinking father (Udo Kier), who teaches skating and rarely says much to his son.
 Andy spends his days at the ice rink in solitude, where he watches the women slide across the ice as if in a daze, his mother long gone having been institutionalized.
-But once Any’s father drops out of the picture, Andy’s left alone in the vacant house, gazing stoically at the black-and-white television.
+But once Andy’s father drops out of the picture, Andy’s left alone in the vacant house, gazing stoically at the black-and-white television.
 It’s the first indication of Alverson’s potent dig into the alienated mindset of an American dream set adrift.
 Everyone and everything is a signifier in The Mountain, but Alverson’s slow-burn approach makes it possible to hover inside his metaphorical universe rather than render every idea in blunt terms.
 The narrative deepens its intentions when Andy crosses paths with Dr. Wallace “Wally” Fiennes (Jeff Goldblum), a traveling lobotomist who used to be Andy’s mother’s physician.
 Displaying a nurturing vibe toward Andy, Wallace hires him to travel with him as he tours from one hospital to the next, offering to lobotomize troubled patients.

 From there, the movie settles into the rhythms of an understated, haunted road movie, as the unlikely pair drive through a barren landscape as Wallace drives spikes through countless patients’ skulls.
 Andy is disturbed by the operations seen in the asylums, which involve inducing seizures through electro-shock, then pounding the pick into the lower eye socket; those who don’t die on the table are left in a docile state just short of being a vegetable.
 “Where do they go?”
 Andy asks Wally.
 “The people, after we change them?”
 He identifies, to an increasing degree, with the patients.
 The question of whether Wallace, a drunken womanizer when not on the job, lobotomized Andy’s mother isn’t left hanging for long.
 Once revealed, the information colors almost ever interaction between the two men.